skiupace/nostr-social-demo/README.md

 # Nostr Social Media Platform (Demo)

 A modern, real-time social media feed built with React, TypeScript, and Tailwind CSS, powered by the Nostr protocol.
-Features a Twitter/X-like interface with support for media, links, proxy configs, and Nostr entity references.
+Features a Twitter/X-like interface with support for media, links, and Nostr entity references.

 ## Features

-Core Functionality:
+Core Functionality :

 - Real-time Feed - Live updates with new post notifications.
 - Smart Refresh - Click to load new posts instead of auto-refreshing.
 - Responsive Design - Mobile-first approach, works on all devices.

-Content Support:
+Content Support :

 - Text Posts - Full Arabic/RTL support.
 - Image Gallery - Single or grid layout (max 4 images).